-Host monitoring metrics are divided into agent-collected metrics and ECS native metrics.
-Agent-collected metrics are collected every 15 seconds, and ECS basic metrics are collected every minute.
+Host monitoring metrics include agent-collected metrics and ECS basic metrics.
+Agent-collected metrics are monitored by the CloudMonitor agent and monitoring data is collected every 15 seconds.
+The monitoring data of ECS basic metrics is collected every minute.

 - CPU metrics